freeCodeCamp/guide/pages/docs/certificates-guide/find-the-length-of-a-string/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Find the Length of a String"
+title: "Find the Length of a String"
+parent: "certificates-guide"
 ---

 You can find the _length_ of a String value by writing `.length` after the string variable or string literal.